bolt/docs/source/contenttypes-and-records.md

     the Bolt backend.
 If there are more records, they will be paginated.
   - `show_on_dashboard` (optional): When set to `false` the contenttype will not appear in the 'Recently edited &hellip;' list on the dashboard page.
+  - `show_in_menu` (optional): When set to `false` the contenttype will in a submenu instead of as a top level menu.
+Can also be set to a word or sentence to group contenttypes under different menus.
   - `default_status` (optional): Use this to set the default status for new records in this contenttype, i.e. `published`, `held`, `draft` or `timed`.
   - `searchable` (optional): A boolean value to determine whether this